darrpama/DO5_SimpleDocker-2/README.md

 ##### Stop all running containers
 ##### Build and run the project with the `docker-compose build` and `docker-compose up` commands
 ##### Check that the browser returns the page you wrote on *localhost:80* as before

+💡 [Tap here](https://forms.yandex.ru/u/6357f52902848f350b554d5f/) **to leave your feedback on the project**.
+Pedago Team really tries to make your educational experience better.